 In his 15 years as the head coach of the Golden Bears Sullivan posted a record of 207-96-37 (.663), ranking first all-time at WNE in wins and winning percentage.

 Three times Sullivan was named the Commonwealth Coast Conference Coach of the Year (2007, 2009, and 2011) and he was named the Great Northeast Athletic Conference Coach of the Year four times (2001, 2004, 2005, and 2006).
 In 2005 Sullivan was named the National Soccer Coaches Association of America New England Region Coach of the Year and a Finalist for National Coach of the Year.

-Sullivan's head coaching career began at Delbarton School in Morristown, N.J. where he won the Northern Hills Conference, Morris County Tournament, and the New Jersey Parochial Class A Championship in 1997, compiling a record of 23-0-1.
+Sullivan's head coaching career began at Delbarton School in Morristown, N.J.
+(August 1996 to June 1998), where he won the Northern Hills Conference, Morris County Tournament, and the New Jersey Parochial Class A Championship in 1997, compiling a record of 23-0-1.

-In Sullivan's four undergraduate years in the Purple Valley the Ephs were 58-6-5 (.871) and 48-2-3 (.934) during his last three seasons in goal with two appearances in NCAA title games.
-Playing 3,821 minutes in goal in 46 appearances Sullivan fashioned a career goals against record of .495 and authored 21 clean sheets.
+In Sullivan's four undergraduate years in the Purple Valley the Ephs were 58-6-5 (.871) and 48-2-3 (.934) his last three years with two appearances in NCAA title games.
+Playing 3,821 minutes in goal in 46 appearances Sullivan fashioned a goals against record of .495 and authored 21 clean sheets.

 Starting in goal for the Ephs as a sophomore Sullivan relinquished just 11 goals in 18 contests as the Ephs delivered their first undefeated regular season (12-0-1) in 30 years and made their first NCAA Division III Tournament appearance.
-The Ephs made the most of that first trip to the NCAAs, advancing to and hosting the NCAA Championship match, but falling to UC San Diego 1-0.
-The Ephs went 16-1-1 in 1993.
-Two seasons later, Sullivan captained the Ephs to the 1995 NCAA title.
-The Ephs defeated Methodist College, stopping their undefeated run at 21 wins with a 2-1 win to claim the national title and finish the season undefeated at 17-0-2.